kdong007/sample-graphql/graphql-tutorial.md

     -   Graphiql
     -   [Postman](https://www.postman.com/graphql/), (yes, it supports Graphql now)

-Usually Graphql server will host one in-browser IDE in dev environment.
+Usually Graphql servers will host one in-browser IDE in the dev environment.

 For example, if you spin up my [sample graphql server](https://github.com/kdong007/sample-graphql), you can open up http://localhost:4000/ and see a Graphql Playground.
 Click on "DOCS" or "SCHEMA" to the right to view the schema definitions.